M0stafa-Dewidar/PocketLLM/Readme.md

 ## Overview

-PocketLLM is a three-tier client–server application that provides a lightweight llm portal powered by Ollama.
+PocketLLM is a three-tier application that provides a lightweight llm portal powered by Ollama.
 The system includes a real-time chat interface, persistent sessions, intelligent caching, and an admin dashboard for system monitoring.

 ---

 ## Architecture

-### **Three‑Tier Client–Server Design**

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐